 © 2006 Zackery Zdinak

-While I've now embarked on a career in fossil preparation, these essays limn my beginnings as an amateur fossil hunter.
+These essays limn my beginnings as an amateur fossil hunter.
 Initially written for the New York Paleontological Society newsletter, they skew more personal than technical.
 The subject is less fossils found than the experience of finding them.
 While I try to label specimens as accurately as possible, I wouldn't presume to call this a field guide.

 I also hope to convey their beauty as objects.
 The images are of fossils I've collected and the places I found them.
 Photos taken by others are credited accordingly, the rest are mine.
 I will continue to add and edit pictures and stories as time goes on.
 This then is a work in progress, a work in process.
 I invite you to return and watch it evolve.